hashmihammad/Currency-Converter/README.md

-# 💱 Currency Converter (Terminal-Based)
+# Currency Converter (Terminal-Based)

 This is a simple terminal-based currency converter developed in Python.
 It allows users to convert an amount from one currency to another using predefined exchange rates.

-## 📌 Features
+## Features

 - Supports 10 popular global currencies
 - Real-time conversion (based on hardcoded rates)
 - User-friendly terminal interface
 - Displays both symbols and full names of currencies

-## 🖥️ How It Works
+## How It Works

 1. The script displays a list of available currencies.
 2. You input:
    - The currency to convert **from**
    - The currency to convert **to**
    - The amount to convert
-3. The script calculates and displays the converted amount with appropriate currency symbols.
+3. The script calculates and displays the converted amount with the appropriate currency symbols.

-## 🧮 Supported Currencies
+## Supported Currencies

 - USD – US Dollar
 - EUR – Euro